Our History

 By the year 2015, due to TRADART Foundation’s enterprising efforts, the livelihood of the Construction Technology Woodshop classes was secured and better financed by the Santa Barbara Unified School District.

-TRADART Foundation was a recipient of a portion of the Career Technical Education Grant in SBUSD for its work creating the first standardized Construction Technology Skills Passport.
-Now, this Career Technical Education Skills Passport is a requirement in all CTE programs in the Santa Barbara Unified School District.
+The TRADART Foundation received a segment of the Career Technical Education Grant from SBUSD to develop the inaugural standardized Construction Technology Skills Passport.
+Presently, this Skills Passport is mandatory across all Career Technical Education programs within the Santa Barbara Unified School District.

 Also in 2015, the Women’s Fund of Santa Barbara gifted TRADART Foundation $50,000 so that the woodshop teachers could teach a real-life curriculum and build Tiny Houses as a two-year program.